fontsource/fontsource/registry/README.md

 Each snapshot includes family, language, subset, axis, symbol, and source capability views projected into the public API contract in [`api/shared/registry.ts`](../api/shared/registry.ts).
-Family detail views include the reviewed distribution with an explicit `all` or `subsets` character mode and links to lazy symbol and source capability views when available.
+Family detail views always include the complete license and reviewed distribution with an explicit `all` or `subsets` character mode.
+Icon families also declare their supported input modes and link to the lazy symbol catalog;
+every source links to its capability view.
 The committed registry format remains private and can change without changing those responses.
 The manifest maps every registry file, API view, and source to a SHA-256 object and is written before `current.json` selects the complete